Test sierologici per COVID-19: cosa sono e come funzionano

 Taken from freepik.com

-Since then many scientists started to study the structure of DNA, and Levene itself suggested a model in which the four bases were repeated always in the same order.
-With time, it became clear that DNA has a regular tridimensional shape, many scientists tried to unveil it, and in February 1953 Linus Pauling almost got there suggesting a structure made of three intertwined helices.
+Levene’s discoveries paved the way to further research on the structure of DNA.
+Levene himself suggested a model in which the four bases were always repeated in the same order.
+With time, it became clear that DNA has a regular tridimensional shape, and many scientists tried to unveil it: in February 1953, Linus Pauling almost got there, suggesting a structure made of three intertwined helices.

-On April 25th 1953, on the same issue of Nature, three papers about the structure of DNA were published; among them, the one by Watson and Crick was the most plausible, and the two scientists had already announced two months earlier in the Eagle Pub in Cambridge, that they had discovered “the secret of life”.
+On April 25th 1953, three papers about the structure of DNA were published in the same issue of Nature.
+The paper by Watson and Crick was the most complete among them, and the two scientists had already announced two months earlier, in the Eagle Pub in Cambridge, that they had discovered “the secret of life”.

 Rosalind Franklin and Maurice Wilkins, authors of the other two papers, had played important roles in Watson and Crick’s theory elaboration, as I mentioned in another post.

-DNA is composed of two identical and antiparallel (running in opposite directions) strands of nucleotides that assemble in a double helix.
-The way the two strands match is not random, but follows the Watson-Crick base-pairing rules: if on one strand there is an adenine (A) it will match only with a thymine (T) on the opposite strand, while a cytosine (C) will pair only with a guanine (C), but the order or the bases on a strand (sequence) is extremely variable, and a huge number of combinations is possible.
+DNA is made of two identical strands of nucleotides running in opposite directions (antiparallel) that assemble in a double helix.
+The way the two strands match is not random, but follows the Watson-Crick base-pairing rules: if on one strand there is an A it will only match with a T on the opposite strand, while a C will only pair with a G. Nevertheless, the order of the bases on a strand (the sequence) is extremely variable, and a huge number of combinations is possible.

 On the other hand, RNA is a single helix, and it presents with a different base, uracil (U), in the place of thymidine.

-The DNA carries all the instructions to build the cells, in the form of sequences of nucleotide, the genes.
-Such information is transferred (transcribed) on an RNA strand called messenger (mRNA) following the Watson-Crick rules, with the difference that a U is inserted every time the DNA strand carries an A. The mRNA exits the nucleus of the cell and goes to little organelles called ribosomes, able to translate these instructions into proteins.
+The DNA carries all the instructions to build the cells, in the form of genes, which are sequences of nucleotide.
+Such information is transferred (transcribed) on an RNA strand called messenger (mRNA) following the Watson-Crick rules, with the difference that a U is inserted every time the DNA strand carries an A. The mRNA travels from the nucleus of the cell to little organelles called ribosomes, that translate these instructions into proteins.

-The proteins are chains of combinations of 20 different units called amino acids.
-The scientists faced the challenge of understanding how a 4-letter alphabet could be translated into a 20-letter alphabet (from the 4 bases of the nucleic acids into the 20 amino acids of the proteins).
-Once again, the work of several research groups was necessary to unravel the mystery: the studies of Severo Ochoa, Francis Crick, Marshall Niremberg, and Har Gobind Khorana among others, allowed to decipher the genetic code, in which specific blocks of three bases correspond to one specific amino acid.
+The proteins are sequences of 20 different units called amino acids.
+The scientists faced the challenge of understanding how a 4-letter alphabet (the 4 bases of the nucleic acids) could be translated into a 20-letter alphabet (the 20 amino acids of the proteins).
+Once again, the work of many researchers was necessary to unravel the mystery: the studies of Severo Ochoa, Francis Crick, Marshall Niremberg, and Har Gobind Khorana among others, allowed to decipher the genetic code, in which specific blocks of three bases correspond to one specific amino acid.

 The mechanism reading and performing the instructions carried in the genes is known as the central dogma of molecular biology.

-In summary, the discovery of the structure of DNA has opened the way to other discoveries and to the development of new techniques that have allowed, among other things, the sequencing of the human genome, that is the determination of the sequence of bases of the whole DNA of the human cells.
-The Human Genome Project (started in 1990 and completed in 2003) had the aim of determining the sequence and function of all the human genes, and their relative position in the DNA, and to building maps to follow the inheritance of genetic traits through generations, with a particular focus on genetic diseases.
+With the discovery of the DNA structure, numerous other findings and the advancement of techniques became possible, such as determining the full sequence of human DNA, the human genome.
+The Human Genome Project (started in 1990 and completed in 2003) had the aim of determining the sequence and function of all the human genes, and their relative position in the DNA, and to build maps to follow the inheritance of genetic traits through generations, with a particular focus on genetic diseases.

 This knowledge, combined with modern biotechnology, led to new forms of medicine such as gene therapy and cellular therapy.